 “You can try.”
 Sylph shrugged it off as if it was nothing.
-“Either way I was programmed to make it my top priority to complete the mission handed down to you.
-I had to use what I was given.”
+“Either way, I was programmed to make it my top priority to complete the mission handed down to you.
+So I had to use what I was given.”

 “Don’t ever do that again.
-Next time if you pull such stunt I will find a way to get rid of your existence.”
+Next time you pull such a stunt, I will find a way to get rid of your existence.”
 Kiyro’s hands popped and crackled.

-“Give me a second and I’ll pull it up.”
+“Give me a second, and I’ll pull it up.”
 Sylph tittered for a moment and blanked out.
-His eyes glazed over as he was searching for the necessary data.
+His eyes glazed over as he searched for the necessary data.
 “Here it is.
-I made some quick edits so it’s a bit fast forward.”
-He came back to reality.
+I made some quick edits, so it’s fast forward.”
+Then, finally, he came back to reality.

 The white cat appeared before him and meowed.
-One-by-one the cats increased in numbers and surrounded him as each rune stone was placed in its location.
-When he finally appeared at the final drop site, a couple of times static disrupted and made the reel flicker.
+Then, one by one, the cats increased in numbers and surrounded him as each rune stone was placed in its location.
+When he finally appeared at the final drop site several times, static disrupted and made the reel flicker.

 “Was that a power outage or electrical interruptions?”
 Kiyro asked.

 “Go back a couple seconds.”
-Kiyro directed and Sylph rewinded backwards towards the reel where the static flicker appeared.
+Kiyro directed, and Sylph rewound the reel where the static flicker appeared.

 “There.
 Stop.”
 Kiyro raised his hands.
 “Play it again from there.”
 The scene once again replayed where the screen created a disturbance in the video.

 “Didn’t you see it?
-There were humanoid shadows moving in the background and in that moment even the screen had static.
+Humanoid shadows were moving in the background; even the screen had static at that moment.
 I don’t think this is the only time.
-Play the rest and you will know what I mean.”
-Kiyro voice was full of worry.
+Play the rest, and you will know what I mean.”
+Kiyro’s voice was full of worry.
 What happened last night was real, and what he saw was real.
-The video was the proof of the whole ordeal.
+The video was proof of the whole ordeal.

 “I’m not.
 Zoom in and clarify the picture on the top left.”